HarrisonWBlack/Machine-Learning-CAP-5610/README.md

 Model 5: Six layer, no dropout, with no batch normalization and no data augmentation.
 https://colab.research.google.com/drive/1jdJ6vR8LOhV3kw4IEIylYHQ3C7jW3-My

-K-Fold of Model 1: Busted to a "Type Error" that should not be happening.
+K-Fold of Model 1: Busted due to a "Type Error" that should not be happening.
 Read top of collab notebook.
 https://colab.research.google.com/drive/1FPt8grrKP0fA6J6fljkXD0wOdYf-I1vr